benbrastmckie/ModelChecker/README.md

 pip install model-checker
 ```

-The project has the `z3-solver` as a dependency and should be installed automatically.
+The project has the `z3-solver` as a dependency which should be installed automatically.
 You can confirm that `z3-solver` is installed with:

 ```